Twitter Calls Donald Trump A ‘Slob’ For Ill-Fitted, Unbuttoned Suit At G7 Summit

 And it’s not just Trump’s suit that’s garnering tons of attention during the G7 summit, either, as politics took an ugly turn when Trump blasted Canada’s Justin Trudeau for being “very dishonest and weak” and refused to endorse the G7 statement, according to CNN.

-Trump also said that he wanted other countries to stop taking advantage of the U.S., stating that “It’s going to change… Tariffs will come way down.
-We’re like the piggy bank that everybody is robbing and that ends.”
+Trump also said that he wanted other countries to stop taking advantage of the U.S.

+“It’s going to change… Tariffs will come way down.
+We’re like the piggy bank that everybody is robbing and that ends,” he tweeted.

 As Trump continued to blast Trudeau for “false statements,” Canada released a statement saying that “We are focused on everything we accomplished here at the #G7 summit.
 The Prime Minister said nothing he hasn’t said before — both in public, and in private conversations with the President.”